ablanco1950/Radar_Marine-Yolov11/README.md

 2- In the Annotations folder the labels come in xml format instead of in .txt format

-To convert .xml files to .txt, copy the attached convert program to the Annotations subfolder and run it in that subfolder.
+To convert .xml files to .txt, copy the attached convert.py program to the Annotations subfolder and run it in that subfolder.

 python convert.py